huggingface/parler-tts/INFERENCE.md

 [Compiling](https://pytorch.org/docs/stable/generated/torch.compile.html) the forward method of Parler can speed up generation time by up to 4.5x.

-As an indication, `mode=default` brings a speed-up of 1.4 times compared to no compilation, while a more advanced mode brings much faster generation, at the cost of a longer compilation time and the need to generate twice to see the benefits of compilation.
+As an indication, `mode=default` brings a speed-up of 1.4 times compared to no compilation, while `mode="reduce-overhead"` brings much faster generation, at the cost of a longer compilation time and the need to generate twice to see the benefits of compilation.

 ```py
 import torch